 Consider The Woodwork Cigar Humidor

 You will find that the best cigar humidors are typically made out of Spanish cedar.
 This is actually the best type of wood for preserving humidity.
-But there are several different wood types including Oak, maple cherry and mahogany.
+But there are several different wood types including oak, maple cherry, and mahogany.

-But always remember that the wood type you choose will directly correlate to the humidor’s ability to retain temperature and humidity.
+Always remember that the wood type you choose will directly correlate to the humidor’s ability to retain temperature and humidity.
 Without a doubt, Spanish cedar will offer the best insulation when compared to the other wood types.
 It will also offer your cigars protection from tobacco beetles.

 Size of The Cigars

-Whenever you see the capacity and size of a humidor, its measurements are based on the traditional Churchill cigars (that is 7’’ by 48) will be able to fit in the box.
+Whenever you see the capacity and size of a humidor, its measurements are based on the traditional Churchill cigars (that is 7’’ by 48) that will be able to fit in the box.
 That also doesn’t include the humidification.
 On top of that, the humidor producers usually round off the count to the higher end.
 Therefore, a 100 count humidor will likely fit more or less 80 cigars.

-It gets even worse if you have a liking for 60-ring fatties and Toro Grandes.
+It gets even worse if you have a liking for 60-ring fatties or Toro Grandes.
 You should expect the count to be even less.
 That means a 25 count humidor will likely fit 10 cigars.
 So remember to always go for the higher count when buying a humidor.

 Think of How Often You Smoke

 With the above guidelines, you will easily get the best cigar humidor in a matter of seconds.
-Every single point is important to getting the right humidor for your cigars.
+Every single point is important in getting the right humidor for your cigars.
 Always consider your habits, size, capacity, portability and wood type.